Black Friday Hosting Deals: 69% Off + Free Migration: Grab the Deal Grab It Now!

 1. Recruitment of Botnets

-• Distributed Denial of Service attacks are carried out through botnets, networks compromised devices.
-These units of hardware range from computers, and servers to the Internet of Things (IoT) devices, and even smartphones are infected with malware making them susceptible to remote control by an attacker.
+Distributed Denial of Service attacks are carried out through botnets, networks, and compromised devices.
+These units of hardware range from computers and servers to Internet of Things (IoT) devices, and even smartphones are infected with malware, making them susceptible to remote control by an attacker.

-• These devices are then recruited by the attacker into a botnet, often without their owners ever knowing what is happening, thereby forming this potent pack of hijacked systems ready to unleash an assault.
+The attacker then recruits these devices into a botnet, often without their owners ever knowing what is happening.
+Thus, this potent pack of hijacked systems is ready to unleash an assault.

 2. Initiation of the Attack